a-liut/gio-fog-node-go/README.md

 Go implementation of the Giò system fog node.

 It search for Gio-compliant devices and connectes to them providing a unified REST interface to let the rest of Gio system interact with devices.
+The connection is kept open until the program stops.

 To stop the program, send SIGINT signal.

 ## Transport

-The framework provided is able to support multiple transports to connect to devices.
+The framework implemented is able to support multiple transports to connect to devices.
 Only the BLE transport is implemented in this moment.

 In order to define a new transport, just implement the Start method and add it to the list of registered transports.